 - Carry out common surveys and statistical comparisons;

-- Encourage exchange of research reports by member associations;
+- Encourage exchange of research reports by members

 - promote the voluntary exchange of professional publications (such as journals, periodicals, bibliographies, etc);

-- Assist a national or regional association with the arrangement of seminars and conferences, involving helping finding speakers, publicity, etc;
+- Assist members with the arrangement of seminars and conferences, involving helping finding speakers, publicity, etc;

-- Assist the exchange of experiences about current functional or professional situation of people management;
+- Assist the exchange of experiences about current functional or professional situation of HR Management;

-- Attempt to establish common positions (vis-a-vis ILO, etc) on matters that concern the function or profession of people management;
+- Attempt to establish common positions (vis-a-vis ILO, etc) on matters that concern the function or HR profession;

 - Encourage the development of codes of ethics;

 - Encourage the exchange of information on training concepts, methods or materials;

 - Promote cooperation between members in agreeing to a common interpretation of HR management and development terms;

 The HRMI has the two following categories of members: